dannyazimi/passwordManager/README.md

 ## File Structure

 * main.py - main script to run the password manager
-* data.txt - stores saved credentials in the format:
+* data.json - to save the username and passwords
-  Website | Email/Username | Password
 * Logo.png - the logo for the application

 ## Planned features